Be Creative. Stay Connected. Keep Inventing.

 Encourage your colleagues to join ACM, share the benefits of ACM and receive free gifts for participating.
 Your support of ACM is critical to our continuing efforts to advance computing as a science and a profession.

 Do you have questions about your member benefits, how to update your contact information, how to renew your membership, or claim missing issues?
-If so, visit ACM’s Customer Service FAQ for answers to these questions and more.
+If so, visit ACM’s Customer Service FAQs for answers to these questions and more.

 Learn more about ACM’s commitment to ethical standards: the ACM Code of Ethics, Software Engineering Code of Ethics and Professional Practice, and Committee on Professional Ethics (COPE), which is guiding these and other intiatives.